Predict the likelihood of a loan default¶

 - Target is normally defined as 90 days delinquency.

-- Machine learning models generally give good results if good enough data is available for a particular asset class.
+- Machine learning models generally give good results if adequate data is available for a particular asset class.

 Loss Given Default (LGD)